Lipschitz stability in an inverse problem for the Kuramoto-Sivashinsky equation: Introduction

 \section{Introduction}

-This paper focuses on an inverse problem that consists in the determination of a coefficient of a partial differential equation from the partial knowledge of a given single solution of the equation.
-For the solution of this class of problems (single-measurement inverse problems), the Bukhgeim-Klibanov method was introduced in \cite{81bukhgeim-klibanov} (see also \cite{92klibanov, 91klibanov-malinsky}).
-This method, which is based on Carleman estimates, allows to prove uniqueness, i.e. that each measurement corresponds to only one coefficient.
-Regarding the continuity of this inverse problem, the first Lipschitz stability result for a multidimensional wave equation was obtained by Puel and Yamamoto \cite{96puel-yamamoto} by using a method based on \cite{81bukhgeim-klibanov}.
-Since then, this method has been applied to other inverse problems including Lipschitz stability for the Schr\"odinger equation \cite{02baudouin-puel} and Logarithmic stability for the wave equation \cite{04bellassoued,06bellassoued-yamamoto}.
+We focus in this paper on an inverse problem that consists in the determination of a coe\-ffi\-cient in a partial differential equation (pde) from the partial knowledge of a given single solution of the equation.
+This class of problems (single-measurement { coefficient} inverse problems) was investigated using Carleman estimates for the first time in \cite{81bukhgeim-klibanov} by Bukhge{\u\i}m and Klibanov. { See \cite{Klibanov92}, \cite{91klibanov-malinsky} and the recent book \cite{Beilina-Klibanov} for details about the so-called Bukhge{\u\i}m-Klibanov method}.
+This method { was initially used} to prove uniqueness for inverse problems (i.e. that each measurement corresponds to only one coefficient) from local Carleman estimates { (estimates valid for solutions with compact support in the interior of the domain), as in \cite{81bukhgeim-klibanov}.} Regarding the continuity { of the inverse problem of recovering the source term,} the first Lipschitz stability result for a multidimensional wave equation was obtained by Puel and Yamamoto \cite{96puel-yamamoto} { using the uniqueness result and a compactness-uniqueness argument. }

-This approach was extended to a parabolic equation in \cite{98imanuvilov-yamamoto}.
-Since then, this type of inverse problems for parabolic equations has received a large amount of attention.
+{ Global Carleman estimates (valid for solutions considered in the whole domain and satisfying boundary conditions) were applied to parabolic equations by first time in \cite{98imanuvilov-yamamoto}, where Lipschitz stability of an inverse problem is established.} Since then, this type of inverse problems for parabolic equations has received a large amount of attention.
 The primary difference with respect to hyperbolic inverse problems is that parabolic problems are not time-reversible: therefore, an additional measurement must be added if that method is applied.
-As one can read in the discussion of the introduction of \cite{98imanuvilov-yamamoto}, the knowledge of the full-state of the solution for some positive time is required .
-To prove the Lipschitz stability without this assumption, which is usually needed when global Carleman inequalities are used, is still an open problem.
+As one can read in the discussion of the introduction of \cite{98imanuvilov-yamamoto}, the knowledge of the full-state of the solution for some positive time is required.
+Proving the Lipschitz stability without this assumption, which is usually needed when global Carleman inequalities are used, is still an open problem.
+Nevertheless, there are some uniqueness results with less assumptions on the measurements, that can be found in the litterature, such as \cite{10cristofol-roques} or some other inversion method in \cite{Klibanov92,KliTiBook}.

 Recent results regarding linear parabolic problems can be found in \cite{07benabdallah-gaitan-lerousseau} (discontinuous coefficient), \cite{06cristofol-gaitan-ramoul} (systems), \cite{Ignat-Pazoto-Rosier} (network) and the references therein.
 In \cite{09boulakia-grandmont-osses, 05egger-engl-klibanov, 10cristofol-roques}, nonlinear parabolic equations were even considered.